DavidBM/useful-javascript/README.md

 ```
 **[⬆ back to top](#table-of-contents)**

-<a name="remove-duplicate-code"></a>
+<a name="remove-duplicate-code-dry-dont-repeat-yourself"></a>
-### Remove duplicate code
+### Remove duplicate code (DRY Don't repeat yourself)
-Never ever, ever, under any circumstance, have duplicate code.
-It ends with several parts of the code with different versions of the same logic that is altered by different developers that forget to update the other duplicates.
+Never ever, ever, under any circumstance, create duplicate code.
+It ends with several parts of the code with different versions of the same logic altered by different developers that forget to update the other duplicates.
 And that, my friend, is not something that you want.
 Extract the common logic in a function that other functions can use.

 **Bad:**
 ```javascript